-Electives (5 ECTS) Course purpose Assessment (All re-exams may be oral exams) Programming Concepts and Languages (PCL1) The purpose of the course is to qualify the student to: - Understand various programming Exam prerequisites: None Within the specialisation: concepts, paradigms and get knowledge about how different paradigms appear in Type of exam: Individual written exam, 3 hours None different programming languages - Get thorough knowledge about the functional programming paradigm Internal assessment based on the Danish 7- point scale. - Apply different paradigms to specific problems in different languages Tools allowed: All aids are allowed included access to online material.
-However, it is not allowed to use AI tools such as ChatGPT and similar AI and Machine Learning driven tools and chatbots.
-Re-exam: conducted as the ordinary exam.
-Applied Linear Algebra (ALI1) The purpose of the course is to equip the student with basic knowledge about linear algebra and its applications.
-This will enable Exam prerequisites: None Within the specialisation: the student to not only understand but also Type of exam: None apply linear algebra in solving practical engineering problems.
-Skills in linear algebra are of high importance when dealing The final exam has two parts.The first part is a Flowlock exam in WISEflow. with scientific computing, image processing graphics, robot technology, algorithmics, coding theory, and more.
-As an example, The second part is a WISEflow exam without Flowlock.
-The second part must be completed in the the founders of Google have cited their course in linear algebra as the backbone of Google's PageRank feature (i.e., ordering Jupyter Notebook environment and the answers must be submitted in WISEflow.
-The exam has a total duration of 4 hours.
-The web pages after importance).
+Electives (5 ECTS) Course purpose Assessment Applied Linear Algebra (ALI1) The purpose of the course is to equip the student with basic knowledge about linear algebra and its applications.
+This will enable the student to not only understand but also apply linear algebra in solving practical engineering problems.
+Skills in linear algebra are of high importance when dealing with scientific computing, image processing graphics, robot technology, algorithmics, coding theory, and more.
+As an example, the founders of Google have cited their course in linear algebra as the backbone of Google's PageRank feature (i.e., ordering web pages after importance).
 The course familiarizes students with scalars, vectors, matrices, determinants, operations on vectors and matrices, and systems of linear equations in matrix form.
-The course also student will not be able to access the second part before the first part is concluded.
-Each part has a duration of 2 hours and weighs equally in the final grade.
-Internal assessment based on the Danish 7- presents applications of matrix theory to linear models, including examples from engineering. point scale.
-Tools allowed: ong neering.
-In the first part the students are allowed to use any notes, books, and/or other written/printed material and will have access to pdf files on their laptop.
+The course also presents applications of matrix theory to linear models, including examples from engineering.
+Exam prerequisites: None Type of exam: Written exam (four hours) consisting of two parts: • The first part is a Flowlock exam in WISEflow, two hours. • The second part is a WISEflow exam without Flowlock, two hours.
+The second part must be completed in the Jupyter Notebook environment and the answers must be submitted in WISEflow.
+The student will not be able to access the second part before the first part is concluded.
+The final grade will be based on an overall assessment of part 1 and part 2.
+Internal assessment.
+Tools allowed: In the first part the students are allowed to use any notes, books, and/or other written/printed material and will have access to pdf files on their laptop.
 In the second part all supplementary materials and aids are allowed, e.g., using a computer as a reference work.
 It is not allowed, however, to use AI-tools such as CoPilot, ChatGPT, Bing, etc. as per the general VIA rules.
 Communication of any sort is not allowed during the exam and will lead to expulsion of all involved parties from the exam.
-Re-exam: Re-exams may be oral.
-Compiler Construction (CMC1) The students should be able to design a simple programming language, and design and implement a compiler for the language.
-Exam prerequisites: None Within the specialisation: None Type of exam: Individual oral exam, 20 minutes.
-The exam is based upon a subject found by draw, and the answers are based on the project produced in the course and handed in according to deadline.
-Internal assessment based on the Danish 7- point scale.
+Re-exam: Data Visualization (VIZ1) This course provides students with a comprehensive introduction to the fundamentals of data visualization.
+Students will learn how to transform data into effective graphical representations, explore data relationships, visually communicate insights, and support data-driven decision processes using industry-standard open-source tools and libraries.
+Re-exams may be oral.
+Exam prerequisites: None.
+Exam type: 20-minute oral examination based on the final exam project, which must be handed in before the deadline.
+The final project is a comprehensive visualization production covering a self-selected area of interest.
+Assessment is based on the student demonstrating the expected knowledge, skills and competences through both the final project and the oral defence.
+Tools allowed: All tools and resources introduced throughout the course.
+Re-exam: Conducted as the ordinary exam.